-PERIODONTAL EXTRA/INTRA ORAL ASSESSMENT OSCE (only if taking Simulated Patient Periodontal Examination)
+PERIODONTAL EXTRA/INTRA ORAL ASSESSMENT OSCE

-The written Extra/Intra Oral Assessment Objective Structured Clinical Examination

-(OSCE) is a 16-question written test performed on a tablet.
+The written Extra/Intra Oral Assessment Objective Structured Clinical Examination (OSCE) is a 16-question written test performed on a tablet.
 This exam may be given after the Candidate Q and A period.
 The OSCE is a (15) minute timed exam.
 You will receive a confirmation stating when the Q and A / OSCE / DCTP session will be scheduled.

 FLEX-TIME SCHEDULE: Time blocks have been designated for each portion of the simulated patient procedures.
-Every candidate is allowed a maximum of 4 hours for the Prosthodontic Exam and 2.5 hours for the Endodontic Exam.
-Should candidates complete their prosthodontic procedures early, they can take a short break and then begin their endodontic procedures by checking in with the Clinic Floor Examiner who will assign a two and a half hour start and finish time.
-Beginning endodontic procedures early does NOT increase the maximum time allowed as indicated above.
+Every candidate is allowed a maximum of 2.5 hours for the Endodontic Exam, 4 hours for the Prosthodontic Exam, 2 hours for the clinical Perio Exam, and 4 hours for the Restorative Exam.
+Should candidates complete an examination part early, they can take a short break and then begin their next part by checking in with the Clinic Floor Examiner who will assign a start and finish time.
+Beginning the next part early does NOT increase the maximum time allowed for each part as indicated above.